fire1ce/3os.org/docs/mac-os/python-the-right-way.md

 pyenv virtualenv-delete my-virtual-env
 ```

-You and your MacOS should be ready for using python the __right way__ without conflicting any system or Xcode Command Line Tools (used by brew)
+You and your macOS should be ready for using python the **right way** without conflicting any system or Xcode Command Line Tools (used by brew)